-CTEV is an acronym of Congenital Talipes Equinovarus where Congenital means since birth, Talus is ankle, Pes is foot, Equinus is horse like and varus is turned inward.
-It is a congenital deformity which affect one or both the feet of a child.
+CTEV is a short form of Congenital Talipes Equinovarus.
+It is a congenital (since birth) deformity which affect one or both the feet of a child.
 It can be asymmetrical / symmetrical in presentation

 In most of the cases, the exact cause of the deformity is not known

-A few syndromes present CTEV as associated problems such as Edward Syndrome, Compartment Syndrome, Ehler’s-Danlos Syndrome and Loeys-Dietz Syndrome
+Edward Syndrome, Compartment Syndrome, Ehler’s-Danlos Syndrome and Loeys-Dietz Syndrome, etc have associated CTEV

 Family history with CTEV increases the chances of having a child with CTEV